juice-shop/pwning-juice-shop/part2/sensitive-data-exposure.md

 * Use the _Contact Us_ form to submit a feedback mentioning the abused algorithm or library.
-* There are four possible answers and you only need to identify one to solve the challenge.
+* There are five possible answers and you only need to identify one to solve the challenge.
-* Cryptographic functions used in the
+* Cryptographic functions only used in the
   [Apply some advanced cryptanalysis to find _the real_ easter egg](security-through-obscurity.md#apply-some-advanced-cryptanalysis-to-find-the-real-easter-egg) challenge _do not count_ as they are only a developer's prank and not a serious security problem.